Insights and blogs

 What is it?

-ISO 9001:2015 is a UKAS accredited international standard that specifies requirements for a quality management system (QMS).
+ISO 9001:2015 is a UKAS-accredited international standard that specifies requirements for a quality management system (QMS).
 A QMS is a collection of business processes, aimed at consistently meeting customer requirements and enhancing their satisfaction.
 A QMS is often aligned with an organisation's purpose, goals and strategic direction.

 In summary, this accreditation demonstrates the quality controls we have in place to meet our changing customer requirements.